maikeleckelboom/seqlok-lab/packages/core/docs/architecture/04-seqlok-dsl-overview-and-rationale.md

   - Type-safe
   - Easy to map to raw memory

-Everything else — plan, backing, bindings, concurrency — builds on top of this single, simple, _schema-first_ definition.
+Everything else — plan, backing, handoff, bindings, concurrency — builds on top of this single, simple, _schema-first_ definition.